 • Customer may re-enroll in the program after one year if there have been no delinquencies.

-Please contact Lisa for assistance if you would like to enroll in the Equal Payment Plan.
+Please contact Teresa for assistance if you would like to enroll in the Equal Payment Plan.

 Water- Fillmore City has the right to all the water from Water Cress Spring, located in the mountains east of the city.
 The city supplements this water during the months of April-October with underground water rights pumped from two wells.
 The city has purchased water rights in Flowell that can be used for future growth.
 Fillmore's system has five storage tanks with a combined storage capacity of 1,875,000 gallons.
 The system is maintained by the city.

-A secondary watering system for irrigation purposes is supplied by Fillmore Water Users Association and is not administered through the city.
+A secondary watering system for irrigation purposes is supplied by Fillmore Water Users Association, http://www.fillmorewater.org/, and is not administered through the city.
 Contact Watermaster Kent Crapo at 435-864-8789 or President Keith Brunson at 435-743-5572 if you need any assistance.
 This watering system is available each April to October yearly.

 Sewer- Fillmore has a waste water sewer facility which meets all government regulations and is adequate to meet the city's needs and is also maintained by the city.

-Garbage- Fillmore currently contracts with Millard County for use of the county landfill facilities.
-The landfill schedule is as follows: Thursday - Saturday from 9:00 a.m. to 6:00 p.m.
+Garbage- Automated Garbage Collection Information - Fillmore currently contracts with Millard County for use of the county landfill facilities.
 Only construction debris, inert yard waste, tires, and scrap metal are acceptable at the landfill east of Fillmore on 500 North.
 There is also a flesh pit at the landfill.
 The dumpsters west of town on 400 North are provided for household garbage.